No gift is too small when regular folk rally around a big idea.

 Finally, the Gilgan Family Queensway Health Centre, which will specialize in complex continuing care and rehabilitation services, is being built on the other side of Etobicoke Creek, on land once part of the village of Dixie.

-All this to serve a current population of over a million people in Mississauga and West Toronto, over half of whom were born outside Canada, with over a million more people expected to move into the area by 2041.
+All this to serve a population of about a million people in Mississauga and West Toronto, over half of whom were born outside Canada, with over a million more people expected to move into the area by 2041.

 Trillium HealthWorks is the largest health infrastructure renewal project in Canada’s history.